How lipase helps digest fats

 Lipases are vital in breaking down the fats and triglycerides in our foods.
 The human body produces a variety of different lipases, from the mouth to the intestinal tract, for digesting different types of fats.

-Dietary lipase supplements are helpful in breaking down fats while they are still held in the stomach.
-The ability to be active under acidic conditions is the major advantage microbial/fungal lipase supplements have over pancreatic lipases.
+- Dietary lipase supplements are helpful in breaking down fats while they are still held in the stomach.
+The ability to remain active under acidic conditions is the major advantage of microbial/fungal-derived lipase supplements over pancreatic lipases.

-Dietary fats can slow down the emptying of the stomach, which delays digestion of the food mass.
-This contributes to bloating and stomach distress.
+Dietary fats can slow down the emptying of the stomach, delaying digestion of the food mass.
+This leads to bloating and stomach distress.